 - Dry eyes

 Check with your eye specialist.
 They will be able to work out what is causing your double vision, and may have to refer you to a specialist.
 Treatments and eye care for the majority of issues that are causing double vision or ghost images are straightforward.
-New glasses, medications, or even vision therapy can help minimize the effects of double vision.
+New eyeglasses, medications, or even vision therapy can help minimize the effects of double vision.

 If you are starting to experience a blurring in your vision and it’s only noticeable in one eye, then you may have a macular hole in your retina.
 This is a common issue for those over 60 and if left untreated will eventually result in a loss of sight.
 That’s why you need a quick diagnosis because even though (in rare cases) the macular hole can heal over time, the vast majority of cases will result in an ongoing deterioration of your vision.
 Treatment will usually involve removal of the vitreous inside your eye, replacing it with a mix of gas and air that will gradually be replaced with your natural vitreous fluids.
 It’s essential that you receive a quick diagnosis in cases of macular holes, as failing to do so can result in a permanent loss of vision.